Nowadays, homeowners and DIYers have abandoned brush painting in favor of spray painting their projects.

 - Create a smooth surface by sanding with either rough grit or fine-grit sandpaper.

-In the third step, you will want to keep a good painting distance.
+You will want to keep a good painting distance in the third step.
 The distance oscillates based on the type of spray gun you use.

 Similarly, continue gliding and spraying towards the edges to deter excess build-up.
 You may also want to do it in a straight line for even coverage.